mathijsdeen/ClusterBootstrap/README.md

 # ClusterBootstrap

-ClusterBootstrap is an R package that provides functionality for performing (generalized) linear models for the analysis of clustered data.
+ClusterBootstrap is an R package that provides functionality for using cluster bootstrap sampling (i.e., bootstrap sampling of data with a clustered/nested structure) in your statistical analyses.

 You can download it from github with `devtools`:

 ``` r
 #install.packages("devtools")